Spotlight on

 Te Story of the Harp by W.H.
 Grattan Flood was published in London in 1905.
 It traces the history of the harp from early Egyptian times to the end of the nineteenth century.
 It contains much history on the Irish harp and includes a chapter dedicated to Turlough O'Carolan.

-Turlough O Carolan at Nobber
+O Carolan Pageant

-permission courtesy of the Nobber Harp Festival Committee
+permission courtesy of Nobber Harp Festival Committee

 Courtesy of Nobber Harp Festival Committee